xmpp-ftw/xmpp-ftw/README.md

 # Try it out...

-The code is now up and running at https://xmpp-websocket-json.jit.su so you can try it out.
-Be aware that this setup is only for trying xmpp-websockets-json out an may be slow as we need to go client->nodejitsu->your XMPP server and back each time.
+The code is now up and running at https://xmpp-ftw.jit.su so you can try it out.
+Be aware that this setup is only for trying xmpp-ftw out an may be slow as we need to go client->nodejitsu->your XMPP server and back each time.

 The site root is a short manual which I will add to as new code is added, navigate to /chat to see an in progress chat client.